 Online. * Provides a forum for young widows and widowers to connect with others.
 Exchange experiences, information and support.
 Provides listing of local support groups also.

 National Widowers' Organization

 National.
 Founded in 2012.
-Helps educate and bring men together, promoting the development of support groups for men to share and manage their grief, get through a debilitating time in their lives, and adjust to a new life.
-Provides information on existing men's support groups, some of which are professionally-run.
-Operates a 'Widower to Widower' peer support phone service.
-Publishes a guide for how to develop a men's self-help group for spousal loss.
+Helps educate widowers and those interested in helping them manage their grief, get through a debilitating time in their lives, and adjust to a new life.
+Provides information on existing men's support groups, some of which are professionally-run, provides direction to resources for widowers and publishes a guide for how to develop a men's self-help group for spousal loss.
 Also advocates for research into men's unique needs to deal with grief and spousal loss.

 For additional information on self-help groups, please visit the American Self-Help Group Clearinghouse web site at http://www.mentalhelp.net/selfhelp